KyleAnthonyMcAdam/Typescript-mcp/README.md

     npm run build
     ```

-2.  **Run the server:**
+2.  **Run the server from a client:**
     The server is not meant to be run directly by the user in the terminal.
-Instead, it should be started by an MCP client application.
+Instead, it must be started by an MCP client application.

 ## Connecting with a Client

-To connect this server with a client like Cursor, you must configure the client to launch this server.
-This is typically done in a JSON configuration file.
+To connect this server with a client like Cursor, you must add it to the client's configuration file (e.g., a global `mcp.json`).
+This configuration tells the client how to launch your server.

+**Crucially, the `command` or `args` in the configuration must use an absolute path to the launch script or server file.** This path will be different on every machine.

 For detailed instructions on how to set up the project from scratch and configure a client, please see the [SETUP.md](SETUP.md) file.